 Whilst the governing bodies role is largely strategic, a strong, well-led governing body, supportive of the school, its staff and its vision makes an important contribution to the school’s well-being and effectiveness.
-Working closely with governors and senior colleagues, it is the headteacher’s job to create a shared vision and plan for the school that inspires pupils, staff and the whole school community to give and achieve their best.
+Working closely with governors, trustees and senior colleagues, it is the headteacher’s job to create a shared vision and plan for the school that inspires pupils, staff and the whole school community to give and achieve their best.
 Headteachers and principals are both the spiritual and academic leaders of their schools or academies.

 DBS Guidance for Governors

 DBS Checks Mandatory for Governors

 Following the publication of the School Governance (Constitution and Federations) (England) (Amendment) Regulations 2016 it is mandatory for all governors at maintained schools to apply for an enhanced DBS (Disclosure and Barring Service) check within 21 days of their election or appointment.

 All Voluntary Aided, Foundation and Academy schools are their own admissions authorities and must set, consult on and determine admissions arrangements.
 We recommend that this is done annually.

 Government Admission Appeals – Temporary New Arrangements (24/04/20 – 31/01/21)

 Please click on this link for the latest information about admissions appeals.

 All admissions arrangements are subject to the Department for Education Admissions and School Appeals Codes and all governors should ensure they are familiar with these documents.